avacollins/simple-tarot/docs/mobile_design_pahse_one.md

 ### Phase 1: Discovery and Planning (May 2025 - June 2025)

-- Finalize requirements and gather detailed specifications.
+- Finalize requirements and gather detailed specifications
-- Design the architecture and create detailed technical documentation.
+- Design the architecture and create detailed technical documentation

 ### Phase 2: Initial Development (June 2025 - July 2025)